Palmetto Bug Facts

 It is very unusual for palmetto bugs to bite people.
 Just like humans, these cockroaches eat both plants and meat, so sometimes, in extreme infestations, cockroaches have been known to nibble on people when there is no other food available.
 Palmetto bug bites are not serious and should cause nothing more than a small red mark.

 Palmetto bugs carry a variety disease-causing pathogens from their tendency to hide in unsanitary areas like sewers and drains, and eat decaying food scraps and animals.
 These cockroaches can easily contaminate kitchen counters, clean dishes and food.
 Digestive diseases are the most common illnesses people get from palmetto bugs.
 Symptoms include vomiting, stomach cramps and diarrhea.
 Some people have allergic reactions to cockroaches or their shed skins and droppings.
 Allergic reactions to cockroaches include sneezing, rashes and even asthma attacks.

 Palmetto Bug Infestation

 Palmetto bugs like to hang out in large groups, sometimes in hundreds or thousands, and hide in safe places that are damp and dark.
 They often seek shelter under palm leaves, in hollow trees, among shrubs and in woodpiles.
-The foundation of your house, near your pool, in your sprinkler system and even under your roof shingles are all prime real estate for these cockroaches.
+The foundation of your house, near your pool, in your sprinkler system and even under your roof shingles are all prime real estate for roach infestations.